8.13.2

 Replication and failed verification

-Improved the replication process by making the CFA to transfer the SBMF data only once—if and after the replication completed successfully
+Improved the replication process by making the appliance to transfer the SBMF data only once—if and after the replication completed successfully

 Boot and boot verification